 It is therefore difficult to know what type of personality your Poochon puppy may have, as it could inherit more characteristics from the Bichon or more from the Poodle, or a mixture of both.

-Training Your Bichon Poodle
+Devote A Few Minutes A Day To Training Your Bichon Poodle

-As with any puppy, it is essential that training and socialization start as early as possible to prevent behavioral problems such as excessive barking.
+Remember that as with any puppy, it is essential that training and socialization start as early as possible to prevent behavioral problems such as excessive barking.

-Expose your pup to various situations, people, and animals in different environments so they grow up to be a well-adjusted and calm dog.
+Expose your pup to various people, machinery, and animals in different environments so they can enjoy being relaxed and confident in any situation.